Who we are

 20 Fenchurch Street

-If you have any queries about CISI and GDPR, please feel free to contact the Data Protection Officer.
+If you have any queries about CISI and Data Protection, please feel free to contact the Data Protection Officer.

 You also have the right to contact the Information Commissioner’s Office.